MaskRay/ccls/README.md

 and install the `vscode-extension.tsix` extension.
 To do this:

 - Hit `F1`; execute the command `Install from VSIX`.
-- Select `vscode-extension.tsix` in the file chooser.
+- Select `vscode-extension.vsix` in the file chooser.

 **IMPORTANT:** Please reinstall the extension when you sync the code base - it is still being developed.